cmu-cs-academy/desktop-cmu-graphics/README.md

 should work regardless of most restrictions in place on school-distributed devices.

-For those using devices with Linux operating systems, or for those who are familiar with the command line/terminal, the pip-installable version of the package offers a larger degree of versatility.
+For those using devices with Linux operating systems, or for those who are familiar with the command line/terminal, the pip version of the package offers a larger degree of versatility.

 The remainder of these installation instructions are only for the pip version.